Human-Centered AI: From Interactive Tools to Agentive Partners in the World

 The fundamental input-process-output cycle of interactive tools has been modified, and AI-enabled agents take more or less their own initiative and operate more like thoughtful butlers or partners, so that humans can focus on other things.
 Designing agents with its own agency and initiative is different than designing moment-to-moment tools.
 This sort of behavior requires a whole new level of trust-building transparency and accountability, for example.
 Configuring and setting up the system requires advanced user modeling in real-time, which is different from designing a fixed set of functionality at “design-time” which is then consumed at “run-time”.
 The input model is also extended to go far beyond human-machine interfaces.
 The majority of input comes via other kinds of sensors and data streams, which need to be accommodated in the design.

 In addition, AI-enabled services may become almost entirely ubiquitous and invisible – merely augmenting human activity behind the scenes.
 No visible interface, no screens, no direct manipulation.
 Instead, our profoundly human everyday activities and cognitive abilities are seamlessly and automatically boosted.
 Even though we have a classical saying within Interaction Design that a good interface is an invisible interface, this takes that saying to a whole new level.
-For example: what is best-practice when it comes to good brain interfaces, and what are the design principles behind audio-based augmented reality…?
+For example: what is best-practice when it comes to good brain interfaces, and what are the design principles behind AI-powered augmented reality?
+How can generative AI be used to strengthen human capacity, and not replace or diminish it?

 Furthermore, personalization and adaptation will play an even greater role in the design and implementation of human-centered AI.
 A learning agent can, if well-designed, adapt to the different needs, skills, and abilities of individual users.
 This implies a longer relationship between humans and AI agents than traditional tools.
 Maybe even life-long relationships will form?
 Longer customer life-cycles need to be considered, and in a much wider sense.
 It also puts the finger on the potential of an even higher degree of inclusive design for all.